Skip to main content

 Before you begin

-If necessary, you can remove the ONTAP Mediator service.
-The Mediator must be disconnected from ONTAP before you remove the Mediator service.
+The ONTAP Mediator must be disconnected from ONTAP before you remove the ONTAP Mediator service.

 About this task

-This task is performed on the Linux host on which the ONTAP Mediator service is installed.
+You need to perform this task on the Linux host on which the ONTAP Mediator service is installed.

 If you are unable to reach this command, you might need to run the command using the full path as shown in the following example: